 The Public Sector Internal Audit Standards require that the Internal Audit Charter defines the terms 'board', 'senior management' and 'Chief Audit Executive' in relation to the work of Internal Audit.
-For the purposes of the Internal Audit work function at Renfrewshire Council:
+For the purposes of the Internal Audit function for the Integration Joint Board:

-- the 'board' refers to the Audit, Scrutiny and Petitions Board which has delegated responsibility for overseeing the work of Internal Audit; - 'senior management' is defined as the Council's Corporate Management Team which oversees the work of Internal Audit in its capacity as the Audit Panel; and - 'Chief Audit Executive' refers to the Chief Auditor.
+- the 'board' refers to the IJB Audit Committee which has delegated responsibility for overseeing the work of Internal Audit; - 'senior management' is defined as the Chief Officer of the IJB, to whom the work of Internal Audit shall be reported; and - 'Chief Audit Executive' refers to the Chief Auditor of Renfrewshire Council who has been nominated as the Chief Internal Auditor of the IJB.